|

 Don't get taken in by these

-your computer when it doesn't need protecting.
-The first is the
+when it doesn't need protecting.
+The first is the popup that tells

 Nobody but you can see it so don't be alarmed.
 What it does